Mesquite-Mocap/about.mesquite.cc/README.md

 In addition, our system integrates a Biovision Hierarchy (BVH) recorder for capturing and replaying human motions.
 Our ongoing work focuses on enhancing the system's capabilities, including position tracking using a Recurrent Neural Network (RNN) model.
 Our efforts underscore our goal to make MoCap technology more accessible, versatile, and user-focused.

 ## **System Design**
 Our proposed system is a mix of both hardware and software components working together seamlessly.
-Primarily, the system comprises wearable sensors (MPU9250 or BNO08X) and a dual-core ESP32 microcontroller affixed to the user’s body,  and a Node.js server operating on a central computer.
-This server encompasses data acquisition, data processing, and 3D visualization components, written in JavaScript.
+It primarily comprises wearable sensors (MPU9250 or BNO08X) and a dual-core ESP32 microcontroller affixed to the user’s body.
+Furthermore, a Node.js server operates on a central computer, overseeing data acquisition, data processing, and 3D visualization through a suite of JavaScript-based components.

 ### **Hardware**